elenasabbioni/semicontMANOVA/README.md

 **Structure of the repository**: The main folder contains the following files:
   - **Results**: folder with the results of the simulation study and of the simulated scenarios that mimic the real micro RNA dataset;
-  - **analyzeResults.R**: file used to merge together the results of the different Monte Carlo repetitions of the test on the simulated data;
+  - **analyzeResults.R**: file used to merge together the results of the different Monte Carlo repetitions of the test on the simulated data;
   - **functionsSim.R**: file that contains necessary functions to run the simulation study;
   - **functionSim real.R**: file that contains necessary functions to run the test on the simulated scenarios that mimic the real micro RNA dataset;